dusk-network/piecrust/docs/smart-contracts-tutorial.md

 }
 ```

-##Panicking
+## Panicking
-Sometimes it is necessary for a contract to panic, especially if some critical check of arguments or state
-failed and there is no point to continue.
+Sometimes it is necessary for a contract to panic, especially if some critical check of arguments or state fails and there is no point for the contract to continue its execution and waste valuable resources.
 Host macro named `panic!` is provided for this very purpose.
 In the following example, contract's method panics:

 ```rust
 pub fn check_funds(&self) {